-We’ve asked six financial experts to weigh in on these savings vehicles to find out once and for all — savings accounts versus CDs: which should you choose?
+We’ve asked six financial experts to weigh in on different kinds of savings vehicles to find out once and for all — CD vs savings account: which should you choose?

 Before we look at why you might choose one savings vehicle over the other, let’s cover the basics of savings accounts and certificates of deposit (CDs).

-A savings account is a place to store your money in a bank or financial service provider and earn interest.
+A savings account is perhaps one of the most well known savings vehicles.
+It is a place to store your money in a bank or financial service provider and earn interest.
 Here are the general stats for a traditional savings account:

 - Term (aka the length of time you have to keep your money in the account): Unless your bank or financial service provider says otherwise, you can leave your money with them for any length of time.